Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

 United Kingdom 🇬🇧

-In the United Kingdom, we support the HUGS Foundation, an equine rescue charity in a rural area in Bodmin.
+In the United Kingdom, we support the HUGS Foundation, an equine rescue charity in the rural area in Bodmin.
 HUGS is a haven for abused, abandoned and neglected horses and ponies.
 The team always tries to find homes for rescued creatures, but more often than not, they remain at the sanctuary for the rest of their lives due to their histories of mistreatment and need for long-term specialist care.
 HUGS tries to never turn away innocent creatures in need.

 An excellent example of HUGS’ work is the case of a group of animals – six miniature Shetland ponies, a moorland pony and a donkey – who were at risk of being slaughtered when their owner became too old to care for them.
 With our support, the HUGS team was able to save all eight of them, including Igor, a tiny white pony who suffers from dwarfism.
 Igor is now part of HUGS’ well-being program, providing support to children, veterans and the elderly.